Joachim Kempin: Microsoft

+Death

+Kempin died in Seattle on February 5, 2026, at the age of 84.

 Author

-In January, 2013, Joachim Kempin released a controversial tell-all book about his time in Microsoft.
-It has received media attention, and Kempin has been outspoken in the press criticizing Microsoft's current leadership.
+In January 2013, Joachim Kempin released a controversial tell-all book about his time at Microsoft.
+It received media attention, and Kempin had been outspoken in the press criticizing Microsoft's current leadership.
 In a Reuters interview with Bill Rigby, Kempin said, "Microsoft's board is a lame duck board, has been forever.
 They hire people to help them administer the company, but not to lead the company.
 That's the problem".

 Kempin's book release has gotten him television interviews on Bloomberg TV and Fox Business.